shujaurrahman/ai.shujaurrahman/README.md

-# AI Chat API
+# AI Chat

-Welcome to the **AI Chat API** project!
-This API is designed to provide intelligent responses based on the context of the portfolio website of **Shujaur Rahman**.
-It utilizes the Vercel-hosted AI service as a proxy to fetch responses from the Hugging Face API, enhancing user interaction through tailored and relevant replies.
+Welcome to the **AI Chat ** project!
+This  is designed to provide intelligent responses based on the context of the portfolio website of **Shujaur Rahman**.
+It utilizes the Vercel-hosted AI-API service as a proxy to fetch responses from the Hugging Face API, enhancing user interaction through tailored and relevant replies.

 ## Table of Contents